pachyderm/pachyderm/doc/fundamentals/distributed_computing.md

 ```
   "parallelism_spec": {
+    // Exactly one of these two fields should be set
     "constant": int
     "coefficient": double
 ```
 Pachyderm has two parallelism strategies: `constant` and `coefficient`.
+You should set one of the two corresponding fields in the `parallelism_spec`, and which field is set will determine which parallelism strategy pachyderm uses.

 If you set the `constant` field, Pachyderm will start the number of workers that you specify.
 For example, set `"constant":10` to use 10 workers.